-- In chapter 11, God gave Abraham the family test.
-He called upon Abraham to leave his home, his mother, father, and relatives, to move out of Ur and go to the land of Canaan. - In chapter 12, he was given the famine test.
-When a famine came to Canaan, the Bible says he departed from God's will and went down to Egypt. - In chapter 13, he was given the fellowship test.
-When a conflict arose between him and his nephew Lot, instead of demanding his way, he gave Lot his choice of land - In chapter 14, he was given the fight test.
-Because we are told there, he defeated all of the kings of Sodom who had kidnapped Lot, and he rescued him.
-He was also given the fortune test in that chapter because he was offered all the wealth of Sodom, but he turned it down. - In chapters 15 and 16, he was given the fatherhood test.
-God had promised to Abraham and Sarah that they would have a boy.
-But they were impatient; they
+- In chapter 11 God gave Abraham the family test.
+He called upon Abraham to leave his home, his mother and father and relatives, to move out of Ur and go to the land of Canaan. - In chapter 12 he was given the famine test.
+For when a famine came to Canaan the Bible says he departed the will of God and went down to Egypt. - In chapter 13 he was given the fellowship test.
+When a conflict arose between him and his nephew Lot, instead of demanding his way, he gave Lot his choice of land. - In chapter 14 he was given the fight test.
+Because we are told there he defeated all of the kings of Sodom who had kidnapped Lot, and he rescued him.
+He also was given in that chapter the fortune test because he was offered all of the wealth of Sodom, but he turned it down. - In chapters 15 and 16 he was given the fatherhood test.
+God had promised to Abraham and Sarah they would have a boy.
+But they were impatient; they would not wait on God and he fathered the child called Ishmael by his servant Hagar.